International career

 The length of the stay varies, depending on the university programs, from two to four semesters.
 Most courses involve extending the initial length of study (by one to two semesters).
 This experience allows engineering students to receive, at the end of their training, the Arts et Métiers diploma Arts et Métiers the diploma corresponding to the studies completed at the host university.

-There are three dual-degree programs available: integrated dual engineering degree programs, Master of Science programs, and dual Master's programs.
+There are three dual-degree programs: integrated dual-degree engineering programs, Master of Science programs, and dual Master of Science programs.

 Integrated dual degree programs: list of courses